tejuscs/ADBD-Labs/intro_older_original/intro.md

 This resource provides a container for multiple user databases.
 This resource is sometimes referred to as a CDB, and is functionally equivalent to the multitenant container databases found in Oracle 12c and higher databases.

-### Autonomous Database
+### Autonomous AI Database

-You can create multiple Autonomous Databases within the same container database.
+You can create multiple Autonomous AI Databases within the same container database.
 This level of the database architecture is analogous to the pluggable databases (PDBs) found in non-Autonomous Exadata systems.
-Your Autonomous Database can be configured for either transaction processing or data warehouse workloads.
+Your Autonomous AI Database can be configured for either transaction processing or data warehouse workloads.

 Please proceed to the next lab.

 ## Acknowledgements

-- **Authors/Contributors** - Global Cloud Solution Hubs, Autonomous Database Product Management
+- **Authors/Contributors** - Global Cloud Solution Hubs, Autonomous AI Database Product Management
 - **Last Updated By/Date** - Kris Bhanushali, Feb 8 2022